 You can appoint more than one supportive attorney.
 If you do, each supportive attorney acts separately.
 You can download an OPA fact sheet with information for supportive attorneys that explains their role and responsibilities.

-An interactive supportive attorney appointment form has been created by the Department of Justice and Regulation.
+An interactive supportive attorney appointment form has been created by the Department of Justice & Community Safety.

 Alternatively, find the short version of the form in the OPA booklet Side by Side.